alfredcc/ZYScrollSegmentBar/README.md

 Swift 2.0, iOS 8.0

 # License
-ZYScrollTabBar is provided under the MIT license.
+`ZYScrollSegmentBar` is provided under the `MIT license`.
 See LICENSE file for details.